-Yankees stop the bleeding (for now)
+Yankees stop the bleeding -- for now

 BOSTON -- It was a tourniquet.
 Nothing more, nothing less.

 That was what this weekend's four-game marathon of a series at Fenway Park turned out to be for the New York Yankees.
-They won two and lost two, and ended up in the same place they were going into it: 3.5 games behind the Boston Red Sox.
+They won two and lost two and ended up in the same place they were going into it: 3.5 games behind the Boston Red Sox.

-Considering where the Yankees started the series -- with the season-ending injury news about Michael Pineda and Greg Bird -- and how Saturday's 16-inning and nearly six-hour game could have easily tilted in Boston's favor, splitting the series wasn't the worst thing ... even if it meant they hadn't won a series in their last nine tries, losing seven and tying two.
+Considering where the Yankees started the series, with the season-ending injury news about Michael Pineda and Greg Bird, and how Saturday's 16-inning and nearly six-hour game could have easily tilted in Boston's favor, splitting the series wasn't the worst thing -- even if it meant the Yanks hadn't won a series in their past nine tries, losing seven and tying two.

 "We are going in the right direction," manager Joe Girardi said.